-“Heavy cleaning for stubborn stains and mildew–Sunbrella fabric does not promote mildew growth, however, mildew may grow on dirt and other foreign substances that are not removed from the fabric.
-To clean mildew, or other stubborn stains:
+According to Sunbrella, “Heavy cleaning for stubborn stains and mildew–Sunbrella fabric does not promote mildew growth, however, mildew may grow on dirt and other foreign substances that are not removed from the fabric.”

-- Spray on entire area and allow to soak into the fabric for 15 minutes.
+Spray on the entire area and allow to soak into the fabric for 15 minutes.

-- Remove stain with a sponge, clean towel or very soft bristle brush.
+Remove the stain with a clean towel, sponge or very soft bristle brush.

 Thoroughly rinse the fabric to remove all soap residue.

 Allow the fabric to air dry.
 If the stain and/or mildew are severe, repeat the cleaning process as necessary.